GabrielleEaston/digiEast/README.md

 > – Digi East App : allows you to search different images from UnSplash Api and pin it to your Board
 > – When you click on Image it takes you to the Image page.
-> – Image page shows the deatils about the Image
+> – Image page shows the details about the Image

 <br>